 But which Samsung TV should you buy?
-The South Korean manufacturer has well over a dozen series of new TVs for 2017 and each of them come in a variety of screen sizes.
-Should you get the Samsung UN55MU7000FXZA or how about the Samsung UN55MU6490FXZA?
-How about the Q9F QLED?
+The South Korean manufacturer put out well over a dozen series of TVs for 2017 and has plans to release a half dozen more for 2018, each of which come in a variety of screen sizes.

 Why Samsung over LG or Sony?